daifengqi/QuantMethods/README.md

 # QuantitativeMethods
-"Quantitative Methods and Simulation in Finance" course codes
+"Quantitative Methods and Simulation in Finance"